StevenBlack/vocab/million-dollar-words.md

 ### peccadillo
 The word refers to small sins or minor offenses, often sexual.
-When a married woman has a brief affair, she has a peccadillo.
-If a worker borrows a few dollars from petty cash and takes a long time to pay it back, that's also a peccadillo.

 ### peccant